The Egregious Guide to Classic Resto Shaman

 ~!IT REALLY HELPS!~

 But it’s Classic, you say, I can’t min/max professions?
 But you can, to a degree.
-Alchemy and Engineering can be viewed as raid viable professions for a healer.
+Engineering and, to a lesser extent, Alchemy can be viewed as raid viable professions for a healer.

 Alchemy gives you the power to bring certain consumables in the form of herbs and allows you to utilize a Satchel of Cenarius.
 This provides a marginal increase your overall inventory space if you craft specific consumables on the go and gives you the unique ability to bring more than a standard player's arsenal to the raid.